 'Expression' covers manifestations of ideas and information of any kind and in any form, including behaviour bordering on the offensive or disorderly.
 This right is particularly relevant to policing demonstrations, offences of disorderly and offensive behaviour and breach of the peace.
-In most cases the content of the expression is irrelevant, apart from censorship, have speech and defamation, which are unlawful.

-The right is limited by the criminal and civil law, for example 'offensive' and 'disorderly' behaviour, insulting language, breach of the peace, hate speech, contempt of court, censorship laws, and defamation.
+The right is limited by the criminal and civil law, for example 'offensive' and 'disorderly' behaviour, insulting language, breach of the peace, hate speech, contempt of court, and censorship laws.
 The limit must be reasonable in the circumstances of the behaviour - an issue which will be decided by the court in each case.